dltj/dltj-blog/content/2022-02-17-issue-85-article-fingerprints-nft-fraud-life-improvements.md

 Pretty incredulous...adding unique identifiers to the metadata of each PDF downloaded from Elsevier (the "fingerprint") somehow protects against ransomware.
 Extraordinary claims require extraordinary proof, and it is not forthcoming from Elsevier.
-I've seen no follow-ups from Elsevier on this Motherboard article, nor from the researcher that {% include robustlink.html href="https://twitter.com/json_dirs/status/1486120144141123584" versionurl="https://web.archive.org/web/20220212021821/https://www.richdevelops.dev/blog/keeping-secrets-out-of-git" versiondate="2022-02-16" title="Tweet from json_dirs" anchor="discovered the fingerprinting" %}.
+I've seen no follow-ups from Elsevier on this Motherboard article, nor from the researcher that {{ robustlink(href="https://twitter.com/json_dirs/status/1486120144141123584", versionurl="https://web.archive.org/web/20220212021821/https://www.richdevelops.dev/blog/keeping-secrets-out-of-git", versiondate="2022-02-16", title="Tweet from json_dirs", anchor="discovered the fingerprinting") }}.
 Look, if you're employing a technique to go after researchers sharing PDFs of articles, own up to it.
 I can see why you don't want to, Elsevier...shared articles might cut into that $40-per-article charge you put on non-subscribers.
 Either way...owning it or lying about it looks bad.